webfactory/slimdump/README.md

   <table name="*_test" dump="none" />
 </slimdump>
 ```
 This is a valid configuration.
-Later table definitions will overwrite earlier ones.
+If more than one instruction matches a specific table name, the most specific one will be used.
+E. g. if you have definitions for blog_* and blog_author, the latter will be used for your author table, independent of their sequence order in the config.

 ### Splitting configuration files
 You can even split your configuration in separate files.
 Just provide slimdump with a list of configuration files: